Hugofslopes/printf/ReadMe.md

 ## Improvements
 <p>
     The improvements to be made are to tokenize the input in a way that makes the selection of format specifiers and flags easier.
-In my case, I created a scheme like a tree that follows each hypothesis of input, which made the code much larger than necessary."
+In my case, I created a scheme like a tree that follows each hypothesis of input, which made the code much larger than necessary.
 </p>